meltingscales/VirtualMachineConfigs/etc/spring-cloud-msvcs-example/README.md

     # build and run
     mvn spring-boot:run

-2. Manually create the `customer` database using PGAdmin
+2. Manually create the following databases using PGAdmin:

+    - `fraud`
+    - `customer`

 ## docker (for le database)